codecZeus/xgb_on_cicids2017_in_nids/README.md

-# Anomaly Detection in Network Intrusion with XGBoost on CIC-IDS 2017 Dataset
+# Network Intrusion Detection on CIC-IDS2017 dataset using XGBOOST algorithm

-This repository contains Python scripts and a LaTeX report for a project on network intrusion detection.
+This repository contains Python scripts and a LaTeX write-up for MSc in Cybersecurity Dissertation on NIDS on CIC-IDS2017 using XGBoost Algoriitm.
 The core of the project involves training an XGBoost model on the CIC-IDS 2017 dataset to identify network anomalies and classify different types of attacks.

 ## Project Structure